Pink Floyd, Education, and Modernity

 In the work, Pink Floyd and the Philosophy, George A. Reisch succinctly puts forth: “It is not an attack on education per se.”
 It was an attack on certain teachers, who torment their students with ridicule.
 And it is an attack on education when it becomes indistinguishable from ‘thought control.’
 For instance, in a subject of History, the teacher becomes a tool of production of correct citizens – the ones that hold ‘right’ opinions and ‘patriotic’ beliefs – that do not question the status quo.
 It is in this context, Norman Douglas wrote: “Education is a state-controlled manufactory of echoes.”

 With the “Birth of Modernity,” the school system began to introduce a certain form of mannerism.
 It taught the students ways to express the most profound human emotions, developed a new standard of behaviour – where self-discipline over desires and emotions became a civilised form of conduct.
-The enlightenment project gave the modern world with the pedagogy of learning, which established a uniform grading-system, a certain doctrine of teaching-learning, merit, and the examinations.
+The enlightenment project gave the modern world the pedagogy of learning, which established a uniform grading-system, a certain doctrine of teaching-learning, merit, and the examinations.

 In the words of Dennis O’Keeffe, “Modernity is the combination of capitalism and democracy.
 Its economic core is based on property rights, which mobilise the organisation of resources.
 It also requires mass education to select intellectual talent for a complex division of labour.”
 As a result, our education system tends to create individuals that are suited to benefit the capitalist structure.
-In the process, the school system indoctrinates us into what makes of a good student and a bad one.
+In the process, the school system indoctrinates us into what makes a good student and a bad one.

 All-day long, the students do nothing, but follow instructions – solve so and so questions, add these numbers, multiply the other, do your homework, and stop talking.
 The industrial-age mentality of mass production and mass control is deep-seated in our school system.
 At schools, one is awarded for doing exactly as you are taught.